 FOR IMMEDIATE RELEASE

-AUGUSTA, Maine — March 13, 2017 — Central Maine Power Company, a subsidiary of AVANGRID, Inc. (NYSE: AGR), has been monitoring weather forecasts and is prepared for a major winter storm that could bring heavy snow and strong winds to Maine Tuesday afternoon and Wednesday.
+AUGUSTA, Maine Jan 23, 2017 Central Maine Power Company, a subsidiary of AVANGRID, Inc. (NYSE: AGR), has been monitoring weather forecasts and is prepared for a major winter storm that could bring mixed precipitation and strong winds to Maine Monday night and Tuesday.

 CMP's storm readiness teams have been holding planning meetings, and the company is pre-positioning personnel and equipment to ensure that adequate resources are in place to restore power outages that might occur as a result of the storm.
 If needed, the company can also call on resources from the other AVANGRID energy companies in Connecticut and New York, as well as contractors and regional mutual assistance partners.
 The company is also coordinating its preparations with the Maine Emergency Management Agency and county emergency management personnel.

-Current forecasts call for the storm to track up the Maine coast, producing heavy snow and gusty winds Tuesday afternoon into Wednesday.
+Current forecasts call for the storm to track up the Maine coast, producing mixed precipitation and gusty winds Monday night into Tuesday.
 This could put tree limbs into contact with power lines and may create dangerous travel conditions that could lead to car-pole crashes.

 CMP offers customers the following tips to prepare for the storm and stay safe and comfortable if power outages do occur.